Azure/application-gateway-kubernetes-ingress/docs/how-tos/helm-upgrade.md

-# Upgrading your helm installation
+# Upgrading AGIC using helm

 1) Update the helm repo and check the available chart versions.